armele/mctradepost-retro/README.md

 A station building must include one or more rail blocks tagged with "station_start".
 These will be used to determine whether or not a station is connected to other colonies for the purposes of trade.

 ## Current Status
-This mod can best be described as an "early-alpha" state.
+This mod can best be described as an "early alpha" state.
 It functionality may change rapidly and without warning.

 Building: Train Station - Trade Modules.
-Modules are implemented to allow configuration of imports and exports.
-Next step is to implement Stationmaster AI to act upon this information.
+[Testing]
+Building: Train Station - Remove outdated export data.
+[Testing]
+Building: Train Station - Export module show shipping status.[Testing]

 ### Roadmap (Roughly Prioritized)
+Building: Train Station - Record statistics.
 Building: Train Station - Engineer Walking the track during connection testing.
 Building: Train Station - Elegant handling of chunk loading.
+Building: Train Station - Export module prevent cancellation of in-progress shipment.
+Building: Train Station - Research to speed up shipments.
 Building: Pet Shop (enables pet functions, pet-related colony roles.)
 Pets: animal fetchers
 Pets: happiness multiplier